MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/configure-relationship-analytics.md

 ---
 # Configure relationship analytics and health

-Relationship analytics provides graphical representation of KPIs and activity histories for any contact, opportunity, lead, or account to the users.
+Relationship analytics provides a graphical representation of KPIs and activity histories of any contact, opportunity, lead, or account.
+It uses data from Dynamics 365 and Exchange Online (if configured) to create more accurate and complete relationship information.

 ## License and role requirements